YouAA Committee

 May is Asian Pacific Islander and Desi American Heritage month.
 Since many seawolves are away from campus in May, we are celebrating these communities in April and on into the month of May.
 During this time we will reignite our focus and energies in recognizing and celebrating these incredibly diverse communities.
 While we want to honor the incredible accomplishments of the many APIDA communities, we must also take this opportunity to condemn the violence and hatred that has been directed to these communities.
 Let us stand together as a university to move towards racial justice and healing, as well as the overall pursuit of equity.

-APIDA represents the racial categorization of those with roots and ancestry in East Asia, South Asia and Southeast Asia, which contains at least 60 different ethnic groups with distinct cultures, histories, languages, and traditions.
+APIDA represents the racial categorization of those with roots and ancestry in the Pacific Islands, East Asia, South Asia and Southeast Asia, which contains at least 60 different ethnic groups with distinct cultures, histories, languages, and traditions.

 • Asian American is a racial categorization and a self-determined political identity of solidarity and collective action stemming from the Ethnic Studies activism of the 1960s.